 give the reverse primer used to amplify DNA region (e.g. 16S primer rev)

 (1) Saves all demultiplexed reads (unfiltered) in the [outputdir]/demultiplexed folder, for easier data upload.
 (2) Only saves quality filtered demultiplexed reads and continues LotuS2 run subsequently.
-(3) Saves demultiplexed file into a single fq, saving sample ID in fastq/a header.
+(3) Saves demultiplexed, filtered reads into a single fq, with sample ID in fastq/a header.
 (0) No demultiplexed reads are saved.
 (Default: 0)

 Skip most of the lotus pipeline and only run a taxonomic classification on a fasta file.
 E.g. lotus2 -taxOnly <some16S.fna> -refDB SLV

 (1) Only redo the taxonomic assignments (useful for replacing a DB used on a finished lotus run).
 (0) Normal lotus run.
 (Default: 0)

 Remove likely contaminant OTUs/ASVs based on alignment to provided fasta.
 This option is useful for low-bacterial biomass samples, to remove possible host genome contaminations (e.g. human/mouse genome)